-3.3.2 Severe Heat Wave Events
+3.3.2 | Severe heat wave events

-Severe heat wave events observed an increasing trend over the north, northwest, central, western, and northern portion of the eastern coastal part of the country (Figure.
-7).
-A significant increase has been observed over East and West Rajasthan, Gujarat and Western Madhya Pradesh meteorological subdivision (Table 1.) while some regions of Eastern Uttar Pradesh, Haryana, northern Madhya Pradesh and some parts of Odisha, Chhattisgarh, and Vidarbha while a non-significant decrease was observed over some parts of Jammu & Kashmir, Chandigarh, Delhi, and Haryana, Punjab, Bihar, Jharkhand, Sub Himalayan West Bengal & Sikkim, Himachal Pradesh, etc. A non-significant yet spatially wide increasing trend was observed over most of the region of the country indicating an increased frequency of SHW events.
+Severe heat wave events observed an increasing trend over the north, northwest, central, western, and northern portion of the eastern coastal part of the country (Figure 7).
+A significant increase has been observed over East and West Rajasthan, Gujarat, and Western Madhya Pradesh meteorological subdivision (Table 1) while some regions of Eastern Uttar Pradesh, Haryana, northern Madhya Pradesh and some parts of Odisha, Chhattisgarh, and Vidarbha while a non-significant decrease was observed over some parts of Jammu and Kashmir, Chandigarh, Delhi, and Haryana, Punjab, Bihar, Jharkhand, Sub Himalayan West Bengal and Sikkim, Himachal Pradesh, and so forth.
+A non-significant yet spatially wide increasing trend was observed over most of the region of the country indicating an increased frequency of SHW events.
 SHW events are showing an increasing trend in most heat wave prone parts of the country suggesting a future increase in these events.

-3.4 Comparative assessment of heat wave and severe heat wave events between events during the 1950s and 1980s

-The period from 1951 mark the beginning of a warmer period with the 1980s observing a greater increase in temperature with a higher frequency of heat waves for India (Sharma and Mujumdar, 2017).
-A difference between the occurrence of HW/SHW events is performed to identify the region where the HW/SHW events have increased/decreased in the recent decades of 1981- 2016 as compared to 1951-1980.
-An increase in HW events can be seen over the northwestern and central region of the country which has recorded a decadal average increase of 12 events in recent decades similarly SHW events also show an increase of up to 5 events in these regions.
-A decrease of around 1- 3 events was observed in the western coastal region in HW.
-The eastern and northeastern region have observed a decline of 3-9 events in HW and a maximum of 3 SHW events following the decreasing trend of annual maximum temperature given in Figure.
-8. A decrease in HW events over some region of the Indo-Gangetic plain can be attributed to increased evaporative cooling and aerosol effect during recent decades (Mukherjee and Mishra, 2018).
-The analysis shows the episode of HW events over India has become more frequent in the last 3-4 decades.
+3.4 | Comparative assessment of heat wave and severe heat wave events between events during the 1950s and 1980s temperature with a higher frequency of heat waves for India (Sharma and Mujumdar, 2017).
+A difference between the occurrence of HW/SHW events is performed to identify the region where the HW/SHW events have increased/decreased in the recent decades of 1981-2016 as compared with 1951-1980.
+An increase in HW events can be seen over the northwestern and central region of the country, which has recorded a decadal average increase of 12 events in recent decades similarly SHW events also show an increase of up to five events in these regions.
+A decrease of around 1-3 events was observed in the western coastal region in HW.
+The eastern and northeastern region have observed a decline of 3-9 events in HW and a maximum of 3 SHW events following the decreasing trend of annual maximum temperature given in Figure 8.
+A decrease in HW events over some region of the Indo-Gangetic plain can be attributed to increased evaporative cooling and aerosol effect during recent decades (Mukherjee and Mishra, 2018).
+The analysis shows the episode of HW events over India has become more frequent in the last 3-4 decades (Table 2).